anticipatexpectations/fun-with-forums/readme.md

 -jquery

 #unsolved problems
--attempt at extra features like a random name generator in jquery which gives a random name any time the page is loaded. attempted but unable to solve

 -comment edit and delete. non required extra feature but unattempted due to deadline

 -drop down menu to choose how to sort posts or comments based on chronology, number of comments, or likes. non required extra feature but unattempted due to deadline